DataExplorerSB/Java/Java_Fundamental.md

- Java is a strongly typed object oriented programming language When there is class, creating instance is compulsory. class name of main method will be the file name
+ Java is a strongly typed object oriented programming language When there is class, creating instance is compulsory.
-JVM constructs class
+When saving a programm, class name of main method will be the file name JVM constructs class int, class have some pre-defined meaning in Java dot means go inside main method is the starting point of an application JVM will execute the program
-int, class have some pre-defined meaning in Java dot means go inside main method is the starting point of an application JVM will execute the program
+Object creation is known as Instantiation